API

 GET /api/objects returns the list of objects

-GET /api/objects/{id} returns the object with ID {id}
+GET /api/objects/{id} returns the object

-POST /api/objects creates a new object
+POST /api/objects saves a new object

-PUT/PATCH /api/objects/{id} updates the object with ID {id}
+PUT/PATCH /api/objects/{id} updates the object

-DELETE /api/objects/{id} deletes the object with ID {id}
+DELETE /api/objects/{id} deletes the object

 PUT/PATCH /api/objects/mass-update updates multiple objects at once